 So why does the Syriac Aramaic Peshitta NT quote the Greek Old Testament (LXX) and not the Peshitta Old Testament?
 Or even the Hebrew OT?
 You might say, "Well it is simply quoting the Hebrew original."
 And you may be right, but let's put that to the test by going further.

-Acts 7:43 (NASB) - You also took along the tabernacle of Moloch and the star of the god Rephan, the images which you made to worship.
+Acts 7:43 (NASB95) - You also took along the tabernacle of Moloch and the star of the god Rephan, the images which you made to worship.
 I also will remove you beyond Babylon.

 This is a quote from Amos 5:26.

-Amos 5:26 (NASB) - You also carried along Sikkuth your king and Kiyyun, your images, the star of your gods which you made for yourselves.
+Amos 5:26 (NASB95) - You also carried along Sikkuth your king and Kiyyun, your images, the star of your gods which you made for yourselves.

 Notice how different they are?
 The confusion here was caused by Moloch (in Hebrew, מלך mem-lamed-khaf), and the word for king (in Hebrew, מלך mem-lamed-kha), which is pronounced "Melekh."
 The word Sikkuth is from sukkah, the root of Sukkot, meaning "booth" or "tent" or in some cases, "tabernacle."
 Lastly, Kiyyun (or Chiun in the KJV) was regarded as a god comparable to Saturn.
 Here's the verse from the LXX: